-- 1. Explain basic principles of finite element analysis procedure .(L2) - 2.
-Apply the basics of FEM to relate stresses and strains for structural elements.(L3) - 3.
-Identify the applications and characteristics of FEA elements for trusses & beams.
-(L3) - 4.
-Apply the formulation techniques to solve 2D problems using triangle, axi symmetricelements and quadrilateral elements.(L3) - 5. identify how the finite element method expands beyond the structural domain, for problems involving dynamics, heat transfer and fluid flow.(L3)
+- 1. Explain basic principles of finite element analysis, stress-strain relations, and different models for the formulation of finite element equations.
+(L2) - 2.
+Apply the basics of FEA to relate stresses and strains for structural elements such as bars for calculation of stiffness matrices, load vectors, stress-strain relations, and displacements.
+(L3) - 3.
+Analyze the applications and characteristics of FEA elements used for trusses and beams, including the calculation of stiffness matrices, load vectors, stress-strains, and displacements in structural systems.
+(L4) - 4.
+Apply the formulation techniques to solve 2D problems using triangle, axi Symmetric elements and quadrilateral elements.
+(L3) - 5.
+Analyze the application of the Finite Element Method in the domains of dynamics, heat transfer, and fluid flow, evaluating its capabilities in solving complex real-world problems across various engineering fields.
+(L4)